csmberkeley/csm-61a/STYLE.md

 ### Names
 - The names of problem files in the problem bank should be lowercase and hyphen-separated: *all-ways-skeleton.tex*, not *ALL_WAYS_SKELETON.TEX*.

-### `guide` and `questionguide`
+### `meta` and `questionmeta`
-- Use the `questionguide` environment for meta information about individual questions.
+- Use the `questionmeta` environment for meta information about individual questions.
 It should always be placed within a `questions` environment.
-- Use the `guide` environment for meta information about the entire worksheet or individual sections.
+- Use the `meta` environment for meta information about the entire worksheet or individual sections.
 Do not place it within a `questions` environment.
+- In the past, `guide` was used instead of `meta`. `meta` is now preferred to `guide`, but they are fully equivalent and backward compatible.
+You may change `guide` to `meta` manually as you come across it in the problem bank.

 ### `lstlisting` and `\lstinline`
 - To format blocks of code, use `lstlisting`: